While we are not tax consultants or CPAs, in this article, we try to help you understand sales tax for your business and your peace of mind.

 b.
 Submit your resale certificates to Printify

-1. State-specific resale certificate: Before we start collecting sales tax in October 2020, you will be able to submit a resale certificate to Printify for each state that you collect sales tax so that we do not receive it from you.
+1. State-specific resale certificate: You are able to submit a resale certificate to Printify for each state that you collect sales tax so that we do not receive it from you.
 Your resale certificate will go under review, and, if approved, you will not be charged sales tax on orders shipping to the state that issued the resale certificate.
 If denied, we’ll let you know why, so you can fix and resubmit it.

 2. Uniform sales tax exemption certificate (MTC – Multistate Tax Commission): The MTC is a commission that has developed a uniform resale certificate that is acceptable for use as a “blanket” resale certificate in 38 states in the USA for sales tax purposes.
 This means that by using the MTC, you can claim a resale exemption for multiple states.
 The certificate itself contains instructions on its use.
 It includes a list of all the states that have indicated to the Commission that an adequately filled form satisfies their requirements for a valid resale certificate.
 Find out how to apply for the MTC certificate and any specific limitations on its use.